 A clever manoeuvre, indeed.
 It was acceptable then, but every bar room lawyer knows now that you are not allowed to ask questions that allow only a choice between two convicting answers, loaded questions like: ‘When did you stop beating your wife?’

 Loaded questions are loaded with presuppositions, often with built-in fallacies and false dichotomies.

-And the chief priests and elders fall into a trap that every sixth form debater would know how to set and how to escape.
+And the chief priests and the elders fall into a trap that every sixth-form debater would know how to set and how to escape.